NullRefExcep/AngularFormus/README.md

 #### Forms Container

-For comfortable work with large number of forms You can use FormusContainer.
+For comfortable work with large number of forms you can use `FormusContainer`.
 This service provide global storage for form configs.
 Configuration:
 ```js